reinacmurray/itp-u6-c2-oop-hangman-game/README.md

 # Hangman Game

+> This project is part of our [Introduction to Python Programming course](https://rmotr.com/introduction-to-python-programming)

 For today's project, we'll be rewriting our previous Hangman Game using OOP.
-We'll explore **fundamental design** concepts.
+We'll explore **fundamental object oriented design** concepts.

 There will be three main classes: